fspaolo/mywebsite/pages/press/index.md

 ---

-## The Intergovernmental Panel on Climate Change

-My 2015 and 2018 work in the United Nations IPCC Report on Climate Change.
+## My work in the UN IPCC Report on Climate Change

 > There is high confidence that the input of ice shelf meltwater has increased in the Amundsen and Bellingshausen Seas since the 1990s,